What do pelvic floor muscles do?

 It can be difficult to locate and contract your pelvic floor muscles at first.
 Speaking to a specialist pelvic health physiotherapist can be useful.

-It can also be helpful to imagine you’re trying to stop yourself from passing urine or wind by squeezing and lifting the muscles upwards and forwards, towards your pubic bone.
+It can also be helpful to imagine you’re trying to stop yourself from passing urine or wind by squeezing and lifting the muscles upwards and forward towards your pubic bone.

 Why should I train my pelvic floor muscles?